-Pursuant to the Royalty Purchase Agreement, RTW agreed to purchase, following U.S. Food and Drug Administration (FDA) approval of etripamil (subject to certain conditions), in exchange for a purchase price of \$75.0 million, the right to receive a tiered quarterly royalty payments, or "royalty interest", on the annual net product sales of etripamil in the United States.
+Pursuant to the Royalty Purchase Agreement, RTW agreed to purchase, following the FDA approval of etripamil (subject to certain conditions), in exchange for a purchase price of \$75.0 million, the right to receive a tiered quarterly royalty payments, or "royalty interest", on the annual net product sales of etripamil in the United States.
 This represents a contingent future source of funding, in order for the Company to receive the \$75 million dollars, the closing conditions specified in the Royalty Purchase Agreement, which includes the Company receiving marketing approval from the FDA on or prior to September 30, 2025, must be met.